 - Ring Video Doorbell Elite: Small black button on the front.

-- Ring Spotlight Camera/Ring Floodlight Camera: Button on top of the camera.
+- Ring Spotlight Cams/Ring Floodlight Cams: Button on top of the camera.

-- Ring Stick Up Camera Battery/Wired: White or orange button on the bottom of the camera, under the bottom cover.
+- Ring Stick Up Cams: White or orange button on the bottom of the camera, under the battery cover.

-After performing a reset/restore, wait 1-2 minutes and attempt setup again, making sure that:
+After performing a reset, wait one to two minutes then attempt setup again.
+Make sure that:

-- You’re entering the correct password for your wifi network.
+- You enter the correct password for your wifi network.
 Passwords are case sensitive.

 - You’re not too far away from your wifi router.